margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 where everything is interconnected, rising above the conflict, the chaos, the discordant beliefs, and the enslavement and punishment of man, finding our common bond, the bridge to the other side, and the joy to love a neighbor another day.

+This is the place where the east meets the west, and the south meets the north.
+This is the place where we all call home.
+This is the place where we all appreciate the red, white, and blue.

 ## The Rose Within ##
 There is a rose within everyone's heart.